/ English / I Use Perfume to Occupy More Space at Museo de Arte Carrillo Gil

 http://www.museodeartecarrillogil.com

 This exhibition approaches the institutional space in a self-critical manner.
 With the purpose of reviewing the social mechanisms that generate the belief in the value of artistic creation, I Use Perfume to Occupy More Space intersperses commercial products, theoretical and literature tomes, films, cartoons, works from the MACG collection, and other contemporary artworks.
-Such a grouping reveals the use of artistic references in advertising to endorse and characterize commercial products and insert in the worlds of fashion, politics, and social life in general.
+Such a grouping reveals the use of artistic references in advertising to endorse and characterize commercial products and insert these in the worlds of fashion, politics, and social life in general.
 These records are scrutinized through artistic projects that question such a legitimization mechanism, as well as the inherent vanity of the art-world system.

 Rather than solely representing a collection of works organized under a given theme or through the scope of the current prevailing tendencies, this exhibition is conceived of as a space that invites examination, contemplation of the structures that exist beneath the art world.
 The artistic projects that comprise part of this exhibit represent sociological research by means of the compilation of documents and other materials found in several fields of cultural production.
 The exhibit also includes reference materials such as books on literature and art theory, snips of Hollywood movies, and cartoons that ironize the art world's narcissism and arrogance.
 The combination of these devices leads to critical reflection on the institutionalization of art and the social and discursive frameworks that instill the belief in its value.